docrostov/kol-ts-starter/README.md

 ## PART TWO - DIPPING TOES INTO MORE COMPLEX MATTER

 - Since you've successfully gotten the code to compile, now we can mess around with some stuff.
 It is recommended you use [VSCode](https://code.visualstudio.com/download) for editing due to its excellent TypeScript support.
 Once you install VSCode, open it and select the folder with the repository in it.
 You can also open a terminal within VSCode to save clicks by pressing `ctrl+shift+\`.
 For extra credit, you can install some very helpful VS Code extensions: [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
 If you install the latter, your code will auto-format on save!
+- A helpful command within `yarn` is `yarn init`.
+This is useful for changing details about the package without needing to manually muck around `packages.json` and hoping you changed everything correctly.
+Call `yarn init` now, and provide a cool name for your package (without any spaces).
+You will be then asked further questions like what version of the package this is, a description of said package and so on.
+You can skip any you don't feel like answering by pressing enter.
+- Rather than be stuck running `yarn run build` every time you make an edit, you can instead call `yarn watch` before you begin working on your code.
+This process will keep running, and automatically build your code for you whenever you save your file.
+Convenient!
 - Let's modify the code a little bit.
 The TS code that created the JS file you just ran lives in `src/main.ts` within the repository.
 At build, all this code does is tell you how much MP you have relative to the number 200; let's change the print statement to add your name in here.
 Modify `main.ts` to include the following, changing ``"[NAME]"`` to your name.:

 ```js